 - Shorten the dev-and-test cycle to a large degree

-> - Accelerate the app release by delivering more features to end users
+- Accelerate app releases with more new features delivered to end-users

-> - Cover the widest range of mobile device users
+- Cover the widest range of mobile device users

-> - Get team the agile philosophy and mobile devops methodology
+- Get the team the agile philosophy and mobile DevOps methodology

->

-> Testdroid Enterprise is the go-to solution that can fulfill your in-house testing needs immediately.
-From the beginning of Testdroid, we have been providing Testdroid Enterprise solution to organizations including Government, Banking system, Mobile OEMs, Telecommunications, Gaming companies, etc. The size of setup varies largely depending on the needs, from tens to hundreds of devices regardless of Android or iOS phones, bringing the high scalability and concurrency to our customers by running automated tests on all of the devices in parallel mode.
+Bitbar On-Premise is the go-to solution that can fulfill your in-house testing needs immediately.
+From the beginning of Bitbar Testing, we have been providing On-Premise solution to organizations including Government, Financial Services, Mobile OEMs, Telecommunications, Gaming companies, etc. The size of setup varies largely depending on the needs, from tens to hundreds of devices regardless of Android or iOS phones, bringing the high scalability and concurrency to our customers by running automated tests on all of the devices in parallel mode.

->

-> Though Testdroid Cloud is a public cloud where all devices are shared with every free user and paying customer, the environment itself is deemed as an enterprise-grade setup and configuration hosted by Bitbar.
+Though Bitbar Public Cloud is a public environment where all devices are shared with every free user and paying customer, the environment itself is deemed as an enterprise-grade setup and configuration hosted by Bitbar.
 Over 1000 devices in total (430+ unique devices) are hosted and connected to the server 24/7 to ensure our users have access to these devices at any time from anywhere.
-Testdroid Cloud on our premise itself is a great example to prove you the reliability and scalability of a Testdroid Enterprise solution.
-With Testdroid Enterprise in your team, your distributed teams can run mobile automated tests on real devices no matter what timezone they are located around the world.
+Bitbar Public Cloud on our premise itself is a great example to prove you the reliability and scalability of our On-Premise solution.
+With Bitbar On-Premise deployed in your centralized premise, your distributed teams can run mobile automated tests on real devices no matter what timezone they are located around the world.

->

-> ‘But Investing in a Spacious Data Center Is Not My Top Choice?’
+‘But Investing in a Spacious Data Center Is Not My Top Choice?’

 It is very normal that due to multiple reasons, building and maintaining a data center with physical devices is not the ideal option for your company and the nature of the application or project that you’re working on determines that a private environment is needed to meet the requirements.